 Furniture and other equipment - 3 to 10 years

 Leasehold improvements are depreciated over the shorter of the economic life or associated lease term assuming the Company exercises renewal periods, if appropriate.
 Expenditures for maintenance and repairs are charged to operations as incurred, whereas expenditures for asset renewal and improvements are capitalized.

-We test for possible impairment of property, plant and equipment whenever events or circumstances change, such as a current period operating cash flow loss combined with a history of, or projections of, operating cash flow losses or a significant adverse change in the manner in which the asset is intended to be used, which could indicate that the carrying amount of the asset may not be recoverable.
-If indicators exist, we compare the estimated undiscounted future cash flows related to the asset to the carrying value of the asset.
+The Company tests for possible impairment of property, plant and equipment whenever events or circumstances change, such as a current period operating cash flow loss combined with a history of, or projected, operating cash flow losses or a significant adverse change in the manner in which the asset is intended to be used, which may indicate that the carrying amount of the asset may not be recoverable.
+If indicators exist, the Company compares the estimated undiscounted future cash flows related to the asset to the carrying value of the asset.
 If the carrying value is greater than the estimated undiscounted future cash flow amount, an impairment charge is recorded based on the difference between the fair value and the carrying value.
 Any such impairment charge is recorded in depreciation and amortization in the statements of operations.
 The impairment loss calculations require management to apply judgment in estimating future cash flows and the discount rates that reflect the risk inherent in future cash flows.

-We classify intangible assets as definite-lived or indefinite-lived.
-Definite-lived intangibles include revenue-generating contracts, client/vendor relationships, trademarks and naming rights, technology, non-compete agreements, and venue management and leasehold agreements, all of which are amortized either on a straight-line basis over the respective lives of the agreements, typically 3 to 10 years, or on a basis more representative of the time pattern over which the benefit is derived.
-We periodically review the appropriateness of the amortization periods related to our definite-lived intangible assets.
+The Company classifies intangible assets as definite-lived or indefinite-lived.
+Definite-lived intangibles include revenue-generating contracts, client/vendor relationships, trademarks and naming rights, technology, non-compete agreements, and venue management and leasehold agreements, all of which are amortized either on a straight-line basis over the respective lives of the agreements, typically 3 to 15 years, or on a basis more representative of the time pattern over which the benefit is derived.
+The Company periodically reviews the appropriateness of the amortization periods related to its definite-lived intangible assets.
 These assets are stated at cost or fair value at the date of acquisition.
-Indefinite-lived intangibles consist of trade names which are not subject to amortization, but are reviewed for impairment at least annually.
+Indefinite-lived intangibles consist of trade names.
+Indefinite-lived intangibles are not subject to amortization, but are reviewed for impairment at least annually.

-We test for possible impairment of definite-lived intangible assets whenever events or circumstances change, such as a current period operating cash flow loss combined with a history of, or projections of, operating cash flow losses or a significant adverse change in the manner in which the asset is intended to be used, which could indicate that the carrying amount of the asset may not be recoverable.
-If indicators exist, we compare the estimated undiscounted future cash flows related to the asset to the carrying value of the asset.
+The Company tests for possible impairment of definite-lived intangible assets whenever events or circumstances change, such as a current period operating cash flow loss combined with a history of, or projected, operating cash flow losses or a significant adverse change in the manner in which the asset is intended to be used, which may indicate that the carrying amount of the asset may not be recoverable.
+If indicators exist, the Company compares the estimated undiscounted future cash flows related to the asset to the carrying value of the asset.
 If the carrying value is greater than the estimated undiscounted future cash flow amount, an impairment charge is recorded based on the difference between the fair value and the carrying value.
 Any such impairment charge is recorded in depreciation and amortization in the statements of operations.

-We test for possible impairment of indefinite-lived intangible assets at least annually.
+The Company tests for possible impairment of indefinite-lived intangible assets at least annually.
 Depending on facts and circumstances, qualitative factors may first be assessed to determine whether the existence of events and circumstances indicate that it is more likely than not that an indefinite-lived intangible asset is impaired.
-If it is concluded that it is more likely than not impaired, we perform a quantitative impairment test by comparing the fair value with the carrying amount.
+If it is concluded that it is more likely than not impaired, the Company performs a quantitative impairment test by comparing the fair value with the carrying amount.
 If the qualitative assessment is not performed first, the Company performs only this quantitative test.
 When specific assets are determined to be impaired, the cost basis of the asset is reduced to reflect the current fair value.
 Any such impairment charge is recorded in depreciation and amortization in the statements of operations.
-The impairment loss calculations require management to apply judgment in estimating future cash flows, expected future revenue, discount rates and royalty rates that reflect the risk inherent in future cash flows.
+The impairment loss calculations require management to apply judgment in estimating future cash flows, projected expected revenue, discount rates and royalty rates that reflect the risk inherent in future cash flows.

-We review goodwill for impairment annually, as of October 1, using a two-step process.
-We also test goodwill for impairment in other periods if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount or when we change our reporting units.
+The Company reviews goodwill for impairment annually, as of October 1, using a two-step process.
+It also tests goodwill for impairment in other periods if an event occurs or circumstances change that would more likely than not reduce the fair value of a reporting unit below its carrying amount or when the Company changes its reporting units.

 Accounts Payable, Client Accounts

-We account for income taxes using the liability method which results in deferred tax assets and liabilities based on differences between financial reporting bases and tax bases of assets and liabilities and are measured using the enacted tax rates expected to apply to taxable income in the periods in which the deferred tax asset or liability is expected to be realized or settled.
-Deferred tax assets are reduced by valuation allowances if we believe it is more likely than not that some portion of or the entire asset will not be realized.
-As almost all earnings from our continuing foreign operations are permanently reinvested and not distributed, our income tax provision does not include additional United States state and foreign withholding or transaction taxes on those foreign earnings that would be incurred if they were distributed.
+The Company accounts for income taxes using the liability method which results in deferred tax assets and liabilities based on differences between financial reporting bases and tax bases of assets and liabilities and are measured using the enacted tax rates expected to apply to taxable income in the periods in which the deferred tax asset or liability is expected to be realized or settled.
+Deferred tax assets are reduced by valuation allowances if the Company believes it is more likely than not that some portion of or the entire asset will not be realized.
+As almost all earnings from the Company’s continuing foreign operations are permanently reinvested and not distributed, the Company’s income tax provision does not include additional United States state and foreign withholding or transaction taxes on those foreign earnings that would be incurred if they were distributed.
 It is not practicable to determine the amount of state and foreign income taxes, if any, that might become due in the event that any remaining available cash associated with these earnings were distributed.

 The FASB guidance for income taxes prescribes a recognition threshold and a measurement attribute for the financial statement recognition and measurement of tax positions taken or expected to be taken in a tax return.
 For those benefits to be recognized, a tax position must be more likely than not to be sustained upon examination by taxing authorities.
 The amount recognized is measured as the largest amount of benefit that is more likely than not to be realized upon ultimate settlement.

-Revenue from the promotion or production of an event in our Concerts segment is recognized when the show occurs.
+Revenue from the promotion and production of an event in the Concerts segment is recognized after the show occurs.
 Revenue related to larger global tours is also recognized after the show occurs; however, any profits related to these tours, primarily related to music tour production and tour management services, is recognized after minimum revenue guarantee thresholds, if any, have been achieved.
 Revenue collected in advance of the event is recorded as deferred revenue until the event occurs.
-Revenue collected from sponsorship agreements, which is not related to a single event, is classified as deferred revenue and recognized over the term of the agreement or operating season as the benefits are provided to the sponsor.
+Revenue collected from sponsorships and other revenue, which is not related to any single event, is classified as deferred revenue and generally recognized over the operating season or the term of the contract.

-Revenue from our ticketing operations primarily consists of service fees charged at the time a ticket for an event is sold in either the primary or secondary markets.
-For primary tickets sold to events at the Company’s owned or operated venues and festivals in the United States, and where the Company controls the tickets internationally, the revenue for the associated ticket service charges collected in advance of the event is recorded as deferred revenue until the event occurs and these service charges are shared between our Ticketing and Concerts segments.
-For primary tickets sold for events of third-party clients and secondary market sales, the revenue is recognized at the time of the sale and is recorded by our Ticketing segment.
+Revenue from the Company’s ticketing operations primarily consists of service fees charged at the time a ticket for an event is sold.
+For tickets sold to events at the Company’s owned or operated venues and festivals in the United States, and where the Company controls the tickets internationally, the revenue for the associated ticket service charges collected in advance of the event is recorded as deferred revenue until the event occurs and these service charges are shared between the Company’s Ticketing and Concerts segments.
+For tickets sold for events at third-party venues, the revenue is recognized at the time of the sale and is recorded by the Company’s Ticketing segment.

 Gross versus Net Revenue Recognition

-We report revenue on a gross or net basis based on management’s assessment of whether we act as a principal or agent in the transaction.
-To the extent we act as the principal, revenue is reported on a gross basis.
-The determination of whether we act as a principal or an agent in a transaction is based on an evaluation of whether we have control of the good or service before it is transferred to the customer.
-Our Ticketing segment’s revenue, which primarily consists of service fees from its ticketing operations, is recorded net of the face value of the ticket as we generally act as an agent in these transactions.
+The Company reports revenue on a gross or net basis based on management’s assessment of whether the Company acts as a principal or agent in the transaction.
+To the extent the Company acts as the principal, revenue is reported on a gross basis.
+The determination of whether the Company acts as a principal or an agent in a transaction is based on an evaluation of whether the Company has the substantial risks and rewards of ownership under the terms of an arrangement.
+The Ticketing segment’s revenue, which primarily consists of service fees from its ticketing operations, is recorded net of the face value of the ticket as the Company generally acts as an agent in these transactions.

-We record advertising expense in the year that it is incurred.
+The Company records advertising expense in the year that it is incurred.
 Throughout the year, general advertising expenses are recognized as they are incurred, but event-related advertising for concerts is recognized once the show occurs.
-If an event is rescheduled into the following year, the advertising costs are expensed in the period the event is rescheduled.
 However, all advertising costs incurred during the year and not previously recognized are expensed at the end of the year.
-Advertising expenses of $103.3 million, $452.7 million and $443.2 million for the years ended December 31, 2020, 2019 and 2018, respectively, were recorded as a component of direct operating expenses.
-Advertising expenses of $14.8 million, $27.8 million and $30.9 million for the years ended December 31, 2020, 2019 and 2018, respectively, were recorded as a component of selling, general and administrative expenses.
+Advertising expenses of $378.1 million, $311.9 million and $275.6 million for the years ended December 31, 2017, 2016 and 2015, respectively, were recorded as a component of direct operating expenses.
+Advertising expenses of $40.3 million, $33.2 million and $28.6 million for the years ended December 31, 2017, 2016 and 2015, respectively, were recorded as a component of selling, general and administrative expenses.

 Direct Operating Expenses

-Direct operating expenses include artist fees, show-related marketing and advertising expenses, royalties paid to clients for their share of service charges, rent expense for events in third-party venues, credit card fees, telecommunication and data communication costs associated with our call centers, commissions paid on tickets distributed through independent sales outlets away from the box office, and salaries and wages related to seasonal employees at our venues along with other costs, including ticket stock and shipping.
+Direct operating expenses include artist fees, show-related marketing and advertising expenses, royalties paid to clients for their share of service charges, rent expense for events in third-party venues, credit card fees, telecommunication and data communication costs associated with the Company’s call centers, commissions paid on tickets distributed through independent sales outlets away from the box office, and salaries and wages related to seasonal employees at the Company’s venues along with other costs, including ticket stock and shipping.
 These costs are primarily variable in nature.